harikt/harikt.github.com/source/_posts/2009-12-20-seventh-barcamp-kristu-jyoti-college-management-and-technology.markdown

 ---
 layout: post
 title: Seventh Barcamp at Kristu Jyoti College of Management and Technology
-tags: [barcamp, Kristu Jyoti College of Management and Technology]
+categories: [barcamp, Kristu Jyoti College of Management and Technology]
 published: true
 date: 2009-12-20 19:32
 ---